-- (3) The shares of the Company Common Stock beneficially owned following the Merger are calculated assuming there will be approximately [] shares of the Company Common Stock outstanding immediately after the Merger and by applying the liquidation preferences for the ELEKOM Common Stock and the ELEKOM Preferred Stock, as applicable, as set forth in ELEKOM's Articles of Incorporation.
-The table above assumes that each of the ELEKOM Shareholders has made a Pro Rata Election with respect to the Merger Consideration and that the Closing Price for a share of the Company Common Stock is \$[].
+- Less than 1% - (1) Beneficial ownership is determined in accordance with the rules of the SEC.
+In computing the number of shares beneficially owned by a person and the percentage ownership of that person, shares of Common Stock issuable by the Company pursuant to options held by the respective person or group which may be exercised within 60 days after July 31, 1998 ("Presently Exercisable Options").
+Except as otherwise indicated, each shareholder named in the table has sole voting and investment power with respect to the shares set forth opposite such shareholder's name. - (2) For purposes of calculating the percentage beneficially owned, the number of shares deemed outstanding before the Merger are the shares outstanding as of July 31, 1998.
+The number of shares deemed outstanding after the Merger includes Company Common Stock being offered hereby.
+Presently Exercisable Options are deemed to be outstanding and to be beneficially owned by the person or group holding such options for the purpose of computing the percentage ownership of such person or group but are not treated as outstanding for the purpose of computing the percentage ownership of any other person or group. - (3) The shares of the Company Common Stock beneficially owned following the Merger are calculated assuming there will be approximately 10,547,439 shares of the Company Common Stock outstanding immediately after the Merger and by applying the liquidation preferences for the ELEKOM Common Stock and the ELEKOM Preferred Stock, as applicable, as set forth in ELEKOM's Articles of Incorporation.
+The table above assumes that the Closing will occur on October 31, 1998, that the Company will repurchase unvested shares that are subject to repurchase on the Closing Date, that each of the ELEKOM Shareholders has made a Pro Rata Election with respect to the Merger Consideration and that the Closing Price for a share of the Company Common Stock is \$6.00.
 See "The Merger--Basic Terms of the Merger."
-(4) Includes 91,723 shares of Series B Stock owned by Hummer Winblad - (4) Includes 91,723 shares of Series B Stock owned by Hummer Winblad Technology Fund III, L.P. and 1,742,736 shares of Series B Stock owned by Hummer Winblad Venture Partners III, L.P.
+The numbers in these columns also reflect acceleration on the Closing Date of options and unvested shares subject to repurchase.
+See "The Merger--Effect on Employees, Employee Benefit Plans and Stock Options." - (4) Includes 91,723 shares of Series B Stock owned by Hummer Winblad Technology Fund III, L.P. and 1,742,736 shares of Series B Stock owned by Hummer Winblad Venture Partners III, L.P.
 John Hummer is a limited partner of both funds and disclaims any beneficial ownership of such shares.
 Hummer Winblad Venture Partners III, L.P. address is 2 South Park, 2nd Floor, San Francisco, CA, 94107.